saksh-05/30-days-of-flutter/Resources/Logs.md

-# #100-days-of-flutter logs
+# '#30-days-of-flutter logs'

-## Day 0: February 10, 2022
+## Day 0: July 05, 2022

 **Progress** : Set up development environment for flutter.

 [see my progress](https://github.com/saurabhtopthon01/100-days-of-flutter/tree/main/Resources/Project/first_app)

-## Day 1: February 11, 2022
+## Day 1: February 06, 2022

+**Progress**

+**Widgets**

+Everything in flutter is a widget.
+Widgets shows what current state and configuration should look like.

-**Progress** :About widgets, types of basic widgets.
+About widgets, types of basic widgets.
 Changing theme like primary color, secondary color.
 Used the Scaffold class and added the appBar,floatingActionButton,bottomNavigationBar.

 [see my progress](https://github.com/saurabhtopthon01/100-days-of-flutter/tree/main/Resources/Project/first_app)